Victor Robles Player Props: Nationals vs. Twins

 Twins Pitching Rankings

+- The Twins pitching staff ranks second in MLB with a collective 10 strikeouts per nine innings.

-- The Twins have the fourth-ranked team ERA among all MLB pitching staffs (3.15).
+- The Twins' 3.48 team ERA ranks seventh among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.